Your little one is looking more and more like a toddler these days … and starting to act like it too.

 If your baby has been chowing down on a lot of solid food lately you might notice changes in their poo.
 Yep, sorry, gross, we know.
 A major change is that it is super stinky compared to a newborn’s poo!

-But babies are also more prone to constipation once their diet expands.
+Babies are also more prone to constipation once their diet expands.
 Constipation is when poo is hard and difficult to pass.
-It isn’t really about the frequency of how often they go (as this might change once they eat more solid food too).
-To help prevent constipation make sure your baby drinks water when eating solid food and include some high fibre foods in their diet.
-Pear is a brilliant food for babies who are prone to constipation as it is soft and easy to eat (or can be stewed and pureed too).
+It isn’t really about how often they go (as this might change once they eat more solid food too).
+To help prevent constipation make sure your baby drinks water when eating solids and include some high fibre foods in their diet.
+Pear is brilliant for babies who are prone to constipation as it is soft and easy to eat (or can be stewed and pureed).
 Avoid feeding too many bananas as they can make constipation worse.
 It is a good idea to stay on top of this, as babies who become constipated may become fearful of having to poo.
-This can lead to problems when you’re toilet training later on.
+This can lead to toilet training problems later on.

 There is no need to buy toys to entertain your growing baby.
 Everything is amazing when you’re a baby – discovering the world for the first time.
 A baby can become mesmorised by opening and closing doors or banging pots and pans.
 They will love getting outside in nature and pulling tissues out of the tissue box!